hettie-d/NORM/README.md

 we can then use generate_search_generic to generate and execute dynamic SQL that extracts data satisfying the search conditions.
 Alternatively, lower-level functions build_select  and build_conditions create parts of SQL statements that can be used to had-craft more complex queries.

+Examples of json schemas and funcitons generators can be found in the [Examples](examples) folder.
+These examples are based on the Postgres_ari database, however, neither Postgres_air database is a part of NORM nor NORm is a part of Postgres_air.

 For details, consult the [User Guide](documentation/norm-ug.html)

-Examples of json schemas and funcitons generators can be found in the [Examples](examples) folder.